💦 Water Heater Woes: Should You Repair or Replace?

 ⏳ How Old Is Too Old?

 Water heaters usually last 8–12 years (if they’re treated right).
+Age can dramatically affect your decision.
 If yours is pushing double digits and you’re starting to see issues, replacement is often the smarter long-term move.

 Here’s a quick cheat sheet: